rudranshsharma382/EXP5/README.md

 Create a dictionary storing product names and prices.

-Display original dictionary.
+Display the original dictionary.

 Update the price of a product.

-Display updated dictionary.
+Display the updated dictionary.

 Algorithm 8: Searching Student Marks